octo-technology-downunder/gcp-compute-engine-autoscaling-lab/README.md

 `gcloud compute backend-services add-backend era-backend-bel-42 --instance-group=era-ig-bel --region=europe-west1`

 * You now have 1 Load balancer service with 2 backends!
+Notice that VM will pop up if others are under too much pressure.
+This is due to python file execution (ressource needed is heavy in computation) !

+Well done !

 ## Success!!!

 Be sure to delete all resources used!
+You can also delete your whole project and everything will be deleted.

 <img src="./static/success.gif" width="500" />